-In order to control the liquidity risk associated with its investments, the Fund conducts its investing activities in accordance with agreed guidelines to ensure a minimal concentration of risk.
+In order to control the liquidity risk associated with its investments, the Fund conducts its investing activities in accordance with agreed guidelines.

-The Fund is exposed to daily cash redemptions of its units.
+The Fund may be exposed to monthly cash redemptions of its units.
 Its policy is therefore to hold investments that are traded in an active market and can be readily disposed.